earkevin11/On-Premise-AD-Implementation-on-Azure/README.md

 <p/>

 # Create a new VM - adconnectserver1 to install Azure AD Connect onto the server.
 Call it <em> adconnectserver </em>
-- AD Connect must be on a Windows 2019 Server
+- AD Connect must also be domain joined to the on prem AD server.
+And it be on a Windows 2019 Server

 <p align="center">